 Be sure to keep your operating system, software and anti-virus software up-to-date.
 This is one of the better ways to keep hackers at bay.
 If your computer does become compromised, be sure to immediately shut it down and alert the IT staff you have a problem.

-If you are in the healthcare field, you need to comply with HIPPA.
+If you are in the healthcare field, you need to comply with HIPAA.
 In the government, GSA standards.
 In the financial world, it is the Financial Industry Regularity Authority.

 From email vulnerability consulting to total network assessment and everything in between, we are here to help small to mid-sized businesses with their cybersecurity practices.
 Please give us a call today at 516-876-8200 to set up your assessment appointment.